useparagon/connect-headless-example/.github/pull_request_template.md

 ### Required External Changes

 <!--
 What external changes need to be coordinated with this PR?
-(update external configs, 1password secrets, CI environment vars, Paragon workflow projects, etc.)
 -->

 ### Future Work